A guide to writing a Board Cover Letter

 The second paragraph includes your Board Profile.

 Your board profile is crucial because it addresses the five core selection criteria for independent board members.
 It neatly summarizes your experience, success, achievements, training, and ability to fulfil the desired board role.
-Insert it as your second paragraph, pretty much as it appears on your Board Resume.
-Some may argue against duplicating information on your board application, but this paragraph should not be overlooked.
-It is your answer to why you should be appointed and is critical.
+Use it as the basis of your second paragraph, pretty much as it appears on your Board Resume.
+Some may argue against duplicating this information on your board application, but this paragraph should not be overlooked.
+It is your statement as to why you should be appointed, and it is critical.

 Paragraph 3

-The third paragraph is typically dedicated to addressing any potential gaps in your Board Resume, whether they are real concerns, such as appearing too old or too young, over or under-experienced, careers transitioning, seeming too busy, etc. Addressing these concerns is essential to alleviating any worries the decision-makers may have.
+The third paragraph is typically dedicated to addressing any potential gaps in your Board Resume, whether they are real concerns, such as appearing too old or too young, over- or under-experienced, career transitions, seeming too busy, etc. Addressing these concerns is essential to alleviating any worries decision-makers may have, or to avoid forcing them to make assumptions.

 For instance, if you are interested in a board role that requires travel or additional committee commitments, you can express your availability to do so.
 Similarly, if you are currently unemployed, provide an apparent reason for your circumstances (such as retirement or health-related reasons), or in the case of your first board role, detail your qualifications and previous experience.